 Exploring Duffus Estate

-The main hub of Duffus Estate for visitors to explore is the 14 acres of woodland surrounding Duffus House.
-There are several trails where you’ll discover native woodland mainly comprised of beech, oak and Scots pine with some beautiful mature specimen trees closer to Duffus House.
+Come and explore the 14 acres of woodland surrounding Duffus House.
+Walk along one of several trails where you’ll discover native woodland.
+Immerse yourself in a woodland of beech, oak and Scots pine, with some beautiful mature specimen trees closer to Duffus House.

 The huge old Sequoia and Cedar trees are our personal favourites here at Duffus Estate and one even provided inspiration for our logo.
 I wonder if you can find it?

 Whilst wandering along these trails you may be lucky enough to spot some of the wildlife who make Duffus Estate their home.
 We love our cheeky resident red squirrels!
-We are fortunate to have a healthy population and it is always a delight to see them chasing each other up and down the trees or watch their aerial acrobatics high in the tree tops.
+There is a healthy population and it is always a delight to see them chasing each other up and down the trees or watch their aerial acrobatics high in the tree tops.

 We regularly see Roe deer and have occasional sighting of our more secretive resident foxes, badgers, bats, stoats, hedgehogs, rabbits and hare.
 We have a plethora of bird life on our doorstep – it’s always a joy to hear woodpeckers start drumming away in the trees every Spring and I personally love catching glimpses of pairs of partridge as they potter around the place.

-We have plans to extend our network of paths on the Estate – one of which is to eventually enable visitors to walk down to Duffus Castle from Duffus House without leaving the Estate itself.
-This will link up two iconic structures that have played an important part in history over the years.
+Our plan is to extend our network of paths on the Estate.
+One will enable visitors to walk down to Duffus Castle from Duffus House without leaving the Estate.
+This will link up two iconic structures that have played an important part in history in Moray.
 Duffus Castle is now under the custodianship of Historic Environment Scotland but is still free to visit.
-This path will also allow our guests at Old Duffus Farmhouse and the eco-cabin, which overlook the castle, an easy way to access the rest of the trails on the Estate.
+This path will also allow our guests at Old Duffus Farmhouse and the eco-cabin, which overlook the castle, an easy way to access the rest of the paths on the Estate.